williamhpark/cohere-youtube-comment-classification/README.md

 # Detecting Toxic and Benign YouTube Comments using the Cohere API

+A script used to scrape comments from specified YouTube videos and classify each comment as either "Toxic" or "Benign" using [Cohere's classification API endpoint](https://docs.cohere.com/reference/classify).

 ## Setup

 1. Set up a Python virtual environment: `python -m venv venv`